Bill Daniels & Principle-Based Ethics

 - Bill owned the American Basketball Association's Utah Stars when the team was forced into bankruptcy in 1975 as the league unraveled.
 Although Bill’s financial obligations were legally discharged, he returned to Salt Lake City five years later and repaid every season ticket holder, vendor, player, and employee – with 8% interest per year – at a personal cost of more than $750,000.
 To show their appreciation, the people of Utah named Bill Daniels the first inductee into the State of Utah Basketball Hall of Fame.

 Bill Daniels said integrity and unwavering ethical behavior provide "the ultimate business advantage."

 - Bill contributed $6 million to cover unexpected losses suffered by investors and vendors during the inaugural Denver Grand Prix in 1990.
 He contributed an additional $4 million to enable the City of Denver to honor its commitment to host a second year.
 More importantly, he protected Denver's emerging reputation as a city capable of hosting world-class events at a time when the futures of the new airport, convention center, and other significant developments in Denver were far from certain.

 - Bill gave a significant gift to the University of Denver to incorporate ethics and integrity throughout its business curriculum due to his concern that students were not receiving education of this kind.
 The business school was renamed the Daniels College of Business in his honor in 1994.

 - Bill felt the best deals — and the only ones that interested him — represented a win for all involved.
-He considered the impact to all parties, and often walked away from lucrative deals that failed to address potential negative consequences.
-Bill believed that for a company to increase the cost of a product or service, there had to be a demonstrated value to the customer.
+He considered the potential impact on all parties, and walked away from lucrative deals that failed to address negative consequences.
+Bill believed that for a company to increase the cost of a product or service, there had to be demonstrated value to the customer.